petros-d/docs/enterprise_versioned_docs/version-0.23/manage-platform-users.md

 ### Identify a Permission Change

-First, take a look at the default roles and permissions in the [default Houston API configuration](https://github.com/astronomer/docs/tree/main/enterprise_configs/0.23/default.yaml) and identify two things:
+First, take a look at the default roles and permissions in the [Houston API configuration](https://github.com/astronomer/docs/tree/main/enterprise_configs/0.23/default.yaml) and identify two things:

 1. What role do you want to configure? (e.g. `DEPLOYMENT_EDITOR`)
 2. What permission(s) would you like to add to or remove from that role? (e.g. `deployment.images.push`)